 - Drug Testing - therapeutic and substance abuse

 - Pathology - to include cytology and histology of surgical or other significant

 Based on the type of test ordered by your provider, we can perform it on-site or at our off-site reference lab.
 All phlebotomists are specially trained to make your test as comfortable and pain-free as possible.
 Laboratory staff can assist in explaining why some test may be ordered by your provider and answer any questions you may have about the testing process.

 The Laboratory Department is located on the first floor of the hospital.
-Outpatient lab collections are available on a walk-in basis with a provider’s order, and are collected every day from 7 a.m. to 7:30 p.m.
+Outpatient lab collections are available on a walk-in basis with a provider’s order.
+Specimens are collected Monday - Friday from 7:00 a.m. to 5:00 p.m.